 Diving and snorkelling

 Along the coast here you can enjoy other smaller and quieter beaches.
-Playa de la Cala is a secluded stony beach great for snorkelling.
-Playa de Alberquilla is natural beach that doesn’t get too busy.
+Playa de la Cala is a secluded stony beach great for snorkeling.
+Playa de Alberquilla is a natural beach that doesn’t get too busy.
 La Caleta de Maro was recently hailed as the best beach in Andalucia by a Spanish tv show.

 Rugged nature trails are plentiful in Andalucia and there are a few lovely walks within easy reach of Nerja.
-If you feel like taking a peaceful hike through the natural park lands head to either Rio Chillar to see the waterfalls or El Acebuchal the so called lost village up in the mountains.
+If you feel like taking a peaceful hike through the natural parklands head to either Rio Chillar to see the waterfalls or El Acebuchal the so-called lost village up in the mountains.
 Guided walks can be organised with locals if you are not a season hiker.

 Nerja caves or “Cueva de Nerja” in Spanish, are a collection of interesting historic natural caves located just outside of the town.
 A large section of the caves is open to the public and you can wander and explore the beauty of the impressive stalagmites created over thousands of years.
 Take the audio tour or a guided tour for extra info and it’s a good idea to book tickets in advance.

 Inland just a short bus to taxi ride from Nerja is a cute village called Frigiliana.
 A very quintessential, cluster of whitewashed, hillside Spanish houses.
 Perfect for wandering through, photographing and stopping for the odd snack or glass of local wine.

 *RELATED article: For more information about what the Costa del Sol has to offer read – My trip to the Costa del Sol